Electronics terminologies for beginners(Basic terms, 2024)

 18- AC

 AC stands for alternating current.
-This is that type of electric signal in which the signal alternates in opposite directions frequently.
+This is a type of electric signal in which the signal alternates in opposite directions frequently.
 Sometimes it is positive and sometimes it is negative.

 19- DC

-The one of the most used electronics terminologies is DC.
+One of the most used electronic terminologies is DC.
 DC stands for direct current.
 In this term, the signal is unidirectional, i.e. signals don’t change their directions.

 20- Power (Watt, W)